A favorite Minnesota pass time is debating how long winter, in fact, really is.

 Our Minnesota State Fair is renowned for being the largest in the nation, and the 10-day festival of food and fun is a near-religious annual ritual for many Minnesotans.

 But the 322-acre grounds stay activated all year round with a rotating calendar of events.
-Get outside for the Vulcan Snow Stomp (Jan 22-23), The Winter Carnival Fire & Ice Run/ Walk (Jan 30), The Annual Winter Beer Dabbler (Feb19), and more.
+Get outside for the Vulcan Snow Stomp (Jan 21), The Winter Carnival Fire & Ice Run/ Walk (Jan 29), The Annual Winter Beer Dabbler (Feb 25), and more.

 Outdoor Events & Activities

-The Coolest Celebration on Earth: the Saint Paul Winter Carnival, 136 years and going strong.
+The Coolest Celebration on Earth: the Saint Paul Winter Carnival, 137 years and going strong.
 The 10-day festival attracts over 100,000 visitors for celebrations, events, and parades celebrating winter in Minnesota.
-This year’s outdoor activity highlights include an Ice Fishing Tournament, Annual Snow Stomp, Ice Carving Competition, Scavenger Hunts, Snow Maze, Golf On Ice, and the crowning glory of the Torchlight Parade and Fireworks in Rice Park.
+This year’s outdoor activity highlights include an Ice Fishing Tournament, Annual Snow Stomp, Ice Carving Competition, Scavenger Hunts, Snow Maze and the crowning glory of the Torchlight Parade and Fireworks in Rice Park.

 The Winter Beer Dabbler is back!
 The Midwest's biggest and best beer festival is making its return to the Minnesota State Fairgrounds.
 Head over to the Mighty Midway to sample great beer from breweries all over the United States while enjoying music, food trucks, and other thrilling attractions.